blackfennec-org/blackfennec/docs/source/project/management/engineering_project/index.rst

 The :ref:`project plan <epj_project_plan>` was created at the beginning of the project and provides a rough overview of our project, the project organization, and the management processes.
 The plan was updated regularly during the project.
 Additionally to this plan another artifact created was during/after the :ref:`elaboration phase <elaboration>` of the project and highlights the most important decisions made during this phase and contains a detailed plan for the succeeding :ref:`construction phase <construction_phase_plan>`.

 The :ref:`refinement document <refinement>` contains suggestions for improvement, that were received, and how they were addressed.
-Additionally to that this section also contains the projects :ref:`time tracking <time_tracking>` and a :ref:`reflection statement <reflection>` that was written at the end of the project.
+Additionally to that this section also contains the projects :ref:`time tracking <time_tracking>` and a :ref:`reflection statement <epj_reflection>` that was written at the end of the project.

 An overview of all the mentioned subsections can be found in the following table of contents: